 B.C.
 Air Quality Scholarship Winners

-For information on the Robert Caton Scholarship, the David Bates Scholarship and the BC CLEAR Fund, see Air Quality Research Funding.
+For information on the Robert Caton Scholarship and the David Bates Scholarship see Air Quality Research Funding.
 For earlier winners, see Previous Scholarship Winners.
-The 2017 winners of the scholarships offered, are listed below.
+The 2018/19 winners of the scholarships offered, are listed below.

 Poushali is a PhD student at the Institute for Resources, Environment & Sustainability, University of British Columbia.
 She works at the intersection of three major energy challenges facing large developing countries - clean energy access and development, air quality improvement and climate change mitigation.
 Her research focuses on using large-scale datasets to analyse patterns of historical energy consumption as well as building predictive models of energy systems.
 She has an undergraduate degree in Physics from the University of Delhi, and a Master’s in Renewable Energy from the University of Edinburgh.
 In the past, she worked with WWF’s Climate Change & Energy programme and as a wind energy consultant.
 Outside of school, she likes running and traveling, and is an avid reader of science writing.